 Alexander Hamilton was born in Charlestown, Nevis, in the West Indies on January 11, 1757 (or 1755), to James Hamilton, a Scottish merchant of St. Christopher, and Rachel Fawcett.
 Rachel's father was a Huguenot physician and planter.
 While very young, she had been married to and divorced from a Danish proprietor on St. Croix.
 After her divorce, the court prohibited her remarriage.
 The marriage to James Hamilton was acceptable socially in the West Indies, but not elsewhere.
-The union resulted in the birth of two sons.
-It was not a very successful marriage either . . . they were living apart less than 10 years later.
+The union resulted in the birth of two sons, but they were living apart less than 10 years later.
 Rachel and her boys lived on St. Croix, dependent on her relatives.
 She passed away in 1768.
 His father survived until 1799 — but the boys were virtually orphans before they were even teenagers.

-Alexander was educated early by his mother and a presbyterian clergyman on St. Croix.
-At the age of 12 he began work as a clerk in a general store, but the boy had a keen intellect and ambitious goals.
+At the age of 12, Hamilton began work as a clerk in a general store, but the boy had a keen intellect and ambitious goals.
 He was an excellent writer, in French as well as English.
 By 1772, his aunts scrimped and saved to send the young intellectual to New York for formal education.

-He started school in Elizabethtown NJ, but by 1773 was entered at Kings College (Now Columbia).
-He was quite a mature young man, with a strong grasp on political issues concerning British and American government, which he exhibited in a series of anonymous pamphlets so discerning, they were attributed to John Jay.
+In 1773 was entered at King's College (Now Columbia).
+Even as a young man he had a strong grasp on political issues concerning British and American government, which he exhibited in a series of anonymous pamphlets so discerning, they were attributed to John Jay.
 He was only 17 at the time.

-In 1775 he withrew from his college studies and founded a volunteer military company.
-On March 14, 1776, was commissioned Captain of the New York Provincial Company of Artillery.
+In 1775 he withdrew from his college studies and founded a volunteer military company.
+On March 14, 1776, Hamilton was commissioned Captain of the New York Provincial Company of Artillery.
 He exhibited great skill and intelligence in his duties with artillery, and Nathanael Greene noticed.
-(It may have been Greene who introduced Alexander Hamilton to George Washington).
-He was asked to serve on the staff of Lord Stirling, which he declined, and continued his career with the artillery effectively at Long Island, Harlem Heights, White Plains, as well as seeing action at Trenton and Princeton in the New Jersey campaign.
+He was asked to serve on the staff of Lord Stirling, which he declined, and continued his career with artillery at Long Island, Harlem Heights, White Plains, and saw action at Trenton and Princeton in the New Jersey campaign.